Mo3he/Axis_Cam_Tailscale/README.md

 ## Using the Tailscale ACAP

 The Tailscale ACAP will run a script on startup that sets the required permissions and starts the service and app.
-Once started click open to see the output of the logs for further instructions.
+Once started click "Open" to see the output of the logs for further instructions and obtain the authetication URL.

 When uninstalling the ACAP, all changes and files are removed from the camera.